mootools/mootools-core/Docs/Native/Number.md

 Native: Number {#Number}
 ========================

-A collection of the Number Object prototype methods.
+A collection of the Number Object methods.

 ### See Also:

 - [MDC Number][]

+### Notes:

+Every Math method is mirrored in the Number object, both as prototype and generic.

 Number Method: limit {#Number:limit}